juntossomosmais/frontend-challenge/README.md

 ### API

-The API that you need to develop this application is available at:
+The JSON that you need to develop this application is available at:

 - https://storage.googleapis.com/juntossomosmais-code-challenge/input-frontend-apps.json